Verbal Memory

 The Psychology of Verbal Memory

 Verbal memory operates through two distinct processes: recognition and recall.
 Recognition involves identifying previously encountered information ('Have I seen this before?'), while recall requires actively retrieving information without cues ('What were the words on the list?').
 Recognition is generally easier and more accurate than recall.
+Standing (1973) demonstrated the remarkable power of recognition memory by showing participants 10,000 images over five days and finding that recognition accuracy remained above 80% - and verbal recognition, while slightly lower, still shows impressive capacity.

 Key Research Findings

-• Recognition memory for words can exceed 90% accuracy even after thousands of items
+• Recognition memory for words can exceed 90% accuracy even after thousands of items (Standing, 1973), demonstrating the vast capacity of human recognition memory

 How the Verbal Memory Test Works